Happyr/LinkedIn-API-client/Readme.md

 * Not developed for a specific framework.
 * More than 85% test coverage.
 * 580 lines of code, 540 lines of comments.

-If I still haven't convinced you, you might consider these other libraries.
-This is the top 3 list in my opinion:

-* [ashwinks](https://github.com/ashwinks/PHP-LinkedIn-SDK) - Looks good but it's lacking documentation.
-It does not handle CSRF protection and it might be difficult to override this API with a subclass to extend it.
-* [roel-sluper](https://github.com/roel-sluper/LinkedIn-PHP-API) - No comments but it looks like a strait forward solution.
-It has a few bugs in it but hey, I'm not saying that my lib is 100% bug free.
-This might be a good place to start if you want to build your own API client.
-* [mahmudahsan](https://github.com/mahmudahsan/Linkedin---Simple-integration-for-your-website) - Lots of docs but no
-comments, namespaces or objects.
-It is basically only code samples.

 ## Installation